TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 	1. SHOPIFY_API_KEY => Represents the Client ID associated with the shopify app created
 	2. SHOPIFY_API_SECRET => Represents the Client Secret associated with the shopify app
 	3. DATABASE_URL = Your database connection string

-Please note, if you want to use a different database other than postgres, navigate to `prisma` > `schema.prisma`, change the provider from postgresql to your database of choice.

 8. In your `shopify.app.toml` file, the following changes would also be needed:
 	Change the value of `client_id` to your shopify Client Id.
 (Same value as SHOPIFY_API_KEY) Change `name` and `handle` to the name of your shopify application during creation on your partner dashboard.
-Both names must be the same
+E.g. `name = "BTCPay Server"` and `handle = "btcpay-server"`
+    Change `application_url` to your deployed URL.
+E.g. `application_url = "https://yourdeployedurl.com"`
+    Change the value of `dev_store_url` to your shopify store url.
+E.g. `dev_store_url = "https://yourstore.myshopify.com"`
+    In the `redirect_urls` array, replace YOUR_HOSTED_APP_URL.COM with your deployed URL and keep the paths.
+E.g. `https://yourdeployedurl.com/auth/callback`

     You can also change the name of your extensions.
 Go to `extensions` > `shopify.extension.toml` and change `name` and `handle` to your desired name for extensions.
-Both names must be the same
 9. You can test your application by running the command `npm run dev` which would load a dev instance of the shopify application.
 10. Once done deploy your application to shopify.
 Run the command `npm run deploy`.
 Once deployed go back to your shopify partner application select the application click on `Release` > `Versions`, you should see a new version with the same timestamp as to when you deployed.
 11. At the same time, if you open your .env file, you would see a new variable generated: `SHOPIFY_{EXTENSION_NAME}_ID`

 12. At this point you'd need to deploy your application to your cloud or server instance.
-The following are required enviroment variables that needs to be set on your server.
+The following are required environment variables that needs to be set on your server.

 	1. SHOPIFY_API_KEY => Represents the Client ID associated with the shopify app
 	2. SHOPIFY_API_SECRET => Represents the Client Secret associated with the shopify app